Getting accepted and dropping out:

 Every academic year, the NASE advertises admissions to its Scientific Laboratories.
 The requirement for applying is that the student have active student status at an institution of higher education included in the program.

-Students admitted to the program are selected in three ways:
+Students admitted to the program are selected in the following ways:

 First- or second-year undergraduate students at the University are admitted to the first year of the NASE program through an entrance exam.
-During the multi- step process, the examination board assesses the students' mental readiness, creativity, scientific problem-solving ability, and English language skills.
-The exam is organized and administered by NASE's directors responsible for secondary school and university education (scientific supervisors, training director).
-To assess the candidates' English language skills, a professional English language teacher can be called in to help.
+During the multi-step process, the examination board assesses the students’ mental readiness, creativity, scientific problem-solving ability, and English language skills.
+The exam is organized and administered by NASE’s directors responsible for secondary school and university education.
+To assess the candidates’ English language skills, a professional English language teacher can be called in to help.
 The best performing students are then invited to participate in the NASE program.

 The NASE also welcomes the applications of undergraduate students with scientific interests studying in the upper years of university.
 2nd to 6th year undergraduate students must prove their record of excellence in scientific research in comparison with the best of their contemporaries in order to be awarded a NASE scholarship.
 This presupposes particularly successful participation in local and national Scientific Student Associations (SSA), as well as first and/or co-authorship in scientific publication(s).